S-0241

 Vermont S.241 — An act relating to regulating the use of artificial intelligence in the provision of mental health services

-Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence in whole or in part, except where a licensed mental health professional uses AI for limited administrative support or transcription with informed consent.
-Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
-AI may be used for administrative tasks like scheduling, billing, and record-keeping only if the professional reviews and assumes responsibility for all AI outputs and data use.
-AI transcription requires written informed consent from the patient or guardian.
-Violations by any person or entity are deemed Consumer Protection Act violations carrying a $10,000 civil penalty per violation with AG and private enforcement; violations by licensed professionals also constitute unprofessional conduct subject to disciplinary action.
+Broadly prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence in whole or in part, except when used by a licensed mental health professional for narrow administrative support or transcription purposes.
+Mental health professionals are prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
+AI may be used for administrative tasks only if the professional reviews and assumes responsibility for all AI outputs and data use.
+AI transcription requires advance written disclosure and informed, revocable consent from the patient or guardian.
+Violations by any person or entity are deemed Consumer Protection Act violations carrying $10,000 civil penalties per violation, enforceable by the Attorney General and through private action.
+Misuse by licensed professionals also constitutes unprofessional conduct subject to disciplinary action.

 Summary

-Prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence in whole or in part, except where a licensed mental health professional uses AI for limited administrative support or transcription with informed consent.
-Mental health professionals are specifically prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
-AI may be used for administrative tasks like scheduling, billing, and record-keeping only if the professional reviews and assumes responsibility for all AI outputs and data use.
-AI transcription requires written informed consent from the patient or guardian.
-Violations by any person or entity are deemed Consumer Protection Act violations carrying a $10,000 civil penalty per violation with AG and private enforcement; violations by licensed professionals also constitute unprofessional conduct subject to disciplinary action.
+Broadly prohibits any person, corporation, or entity from offering, providing, or advertising mental health services in Vermont that use artificial intelligence in whole or in part, except when used by a licensed mental health professional for narrow administrative support or transcription purposes.
+Mental health professionals are prohibited from using AI to make therapeutic decisions, issue direct therapeutic communications, generate treatment plans, or detect or interpret emotions or mental states.
+AI may be used for administrative tasks only if the professional reviews and assumes responsibility for all AI outputs and data use.
+AI transcription requires advance written disclosure and informed, revocable consent from the patient or guardian.
+Violations by any person or entity are deemed Consumer Protection Act violations carrying $10,000 civil penalties per violation, enforceable by the Attorney General and through private action.
+Misuse by licensed professionals also constitutes unprofessional conduct subject to disciplinary action.

 Enforcement & Penalties